Claazar/Claazar/README.md

 - 💬 Ask me about food!
 (I love food)
 - 📫 You can reach me via Discord with the username "claazar".
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have been offered Coffee at every IT job that I have trialed at.
-(Im more of a Tea person)
+(I have yet to turn into a Coffe person)